 1. An applicant shall be an eligible veteran, spouse or surviving spouse of an eligible veteran

-An eligible veterans is defined as an individual who has served in the Armed Forces of the United States or the Pennsylvania Military Forces and was discharged under honerable conditions.
+An eligible veteran is defined as an individual who has served in the Armed Forces of the United States or the Pennsylvania Military Forces and was discharged under honorable conditions.

 2. Resident of the Commonwealth of Pennsylvania

 An applicant shall be a bona fide resident of the Commonwealth of Pennsylvania is his/her home of record upon entry into the Armed Forces of the United States or the Pennsylvania Military Forces.
 Current residents have priority, however, in admission.